animeshtrivedi/animeshtrivedi.github.io/_posts/2021-03-28-thesis-resources.md

 ---
 layout: default
-title: Resources for your thesis
+title: Guidelines and resources for your thesis work at VU
-custom_title: Resources for your thesis
+custom_title: Guidelines and resources for your thesis work at VU
 permalink: /thesis-resources/
 tags: whatsnew
 ---